 Most often, 8 players draft and the draft ends after each player has picked 45 cards.

-The actual draft can be facilitated in two ways:
+The actual draft can happen in person, or asynchronously online.

 If you’re up for it, get everyone together for the draft, lay the whole cube out on a big table, and draft in person.
 This can take two or three hours, depending on how quickly players draft, so make an event of it.